Belarus in Focus releases its annual review of the political situation in 2021 and its forecasts for 2022

 Civil society

-In 2021 the Belarusian regime focused on consolidating the state apparatus and demoralise advocates of change in order to maintain political control in all levels of society.
-Repression expanded, with hundreds of independent NGO’s being shut down and new laws being introduced that made many more forms of dissent illegal.
+In 2021 the Belarusian regime focused on consolidating the state apparatus and demoralising advocates of change in order to maintain political control in all levels of society.
+Repression expanded, with hundreds of independent NGOs being shut down and new laws being introduced that made many more forms of dissent illegal.
 The price of political participation and civic activism has therefore risen considerably, and some of the most visible leaders of the regime’s opponents such as Viktar Babaryka and Siarhei Tsikhanouski have (along with their colleagues) received substantial prison terms.
-The number of political prisoners increased steadily during the year and reached almost 1000 people by the end of the year.
+The number of political prisoners increased steadily during the year and reached almost 1,000 people by the end of the year.

 Due to all of this, the civil society’s and the independent media’s influence on the domestic political agenda gradually decreased along with their audience.
 However, the civil society agenda still dominated on social networks and on the internet and a majority of people (53%) still view new elections as the most acceptable way to resolve the political crisis.